JulienRobberechts/event-api/readme.md

 - To get a consistent view of all projects (for better code navigation, refactoring, local tests experience).
 - To be able to make an atomic change on multiple packages.
-- To reduce the need of configuration to manage versions (Yarn Workspaces do a lot of transparent work to optimize this)
+- To reduce the need of configuration to manage versions (Yarn Workspaces do a lot of work to optimize this)

 In our company (40 dev/9 teams), the experience of monorepo (more than 100 packages for each part of the site) was really positive.

-I still use npm and not yarn as package manager (except workspaces) because I'm more used to it.

 ### Express setup with express-generator